apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 batchSize                        1000         Maximum number of messages written to Channel in one batch batchDurationMillis              1000         Maximum time (in ms) before a batch will be written to Channel
-                                              The batch will be written whenever the first of size and time will be reached.
+                                              The batch will be written whenever the first of size and time will be reached. backoffSleepIncrement            1000         Initial and incremental wait time that is triggered when a Kafka Topic appears to be empty.
+                                              Wait period will reduce aggressive pinging of an empty Kafka Topic.
+One second is ideal for ingestion use cases but a lower value may be required for low latency operations with interceptors. maxBackoffSleep                  5000         Maximum wait time that is triggered when a Kafka Topic appears to be empty.
+Five seconds is ideal for ingestion use cases but a lower value may be required for low latency operations with interceptors.
 Other Kafka Consumer Properties  --           These properties are used to configure the Kafka Consumer.
 Any producer property supported
                                               by Kafka can be used.
 The only requirement is to prepend the property name with the prefix ``kafka.``.
                                               For example: kafka.consumer.timeout.ms